shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

     If the recovery is successful, you are ready to receive any amount of Bitcoin securely with recovery in future!

 ## Create Multiple Back Ups of Your Wallet(optional but recommended)
     It is important that you create multiple backups of your wallet/mnemonic to protect yourself from risks to your only backup such as loss, theft, disasters etc. If you lose your mnemonic written down in Step 1, you lose the ability to recover your wallet, and hence if your mobile phone gets lost/stolen/damaged, you lose your money.

     a) Create another back up of your wallet by writing your mnemonic offline - either on paper or metal.
-    b) Keep the piece of paper/metal in a physically secure location.
+    b) Keep the paper/metal in a physically secure location.
 This location should be safe from theft, damage by water, fire, natural disasters etc. Example - Your private locker, basement of your house, your safety deposit box in bank etc.
     c) Create as many backups as you think are necessary to create redundancy.
 Keep them in different geographically separate locations.
 It is recommended to start with one backup at a time and increase the number of backups when you feel that you have sufficiently secured your previous backups.